 The Affinity layer incorporates HIVE® technology.
 Hundreds of hexagonal-shaped segments form five zones of support for different areas of the body— softer support for the shoulders and hips, and firmer support for the head, back, and legs.

-Bio-Core® is a durable, sag-free foam which evenly supports the body across the sleep surface.
-Bio-Core® maintains the bed’s overall shape and prolongs the mattress’ lifespan.
+Bio-Core® is a durable, sag-free foam that evenly supports the body across the sleep surface.
+Bio-Core® maintains the bed’s overall shape and prolongs the mattress’s lifespan.

 Sleep Trial and Warranty